From Monday 19th July 2021 the Coronavirus ACT, which had implications for protest, is revoked. There are no longer any restrictions on protests.

 Some people may still be affected by arrest or fixed penalty notice (FPN) fines from recent protest or actions, which took place before 19th July.
 If you have been issued a FPN and would like to challenge it, please contact one of our recommended solicitors, or talk through options on the protest support line 07946 541 511

-The Coronavirus Act has introduced new police powers in England and Wales which have implications for protest.
+The Coronavirus Act had introduced new police powers in England and Wales which had implications for protest.
 There are also changes to the way police interviews and court hearings are being conducted.
 (Also see guide to rules in Scotland)

-We are now in ‘step 2’ where groups of 6 can meet outdoors, ‘step 3’ will probably start on May 17th when groups of 30 will be allowed to meet outdoors, but in both steps there are exceptions for protests.
-The system of ‘tiers’ has been dropped.
-See our page Coronavirus police powers and their use on protests.
+June put us into ‘step 3’ where groups of 50 will be allowed to meet outdoors, but there were exceptions for protests.
+The system of ‘tiers’ had been dropped. for further details see our page Coronavirus police powers and their use on protests.

-Previously we have been seeing widespread use of Coronavirus powers to disprupt ptotests and in the community, which are disproportionately being used against people of colour, and may be challengable.
+Previously we had been seeing widespread use of Coronavirus powers to disprupt ptotests and in the community, which are disproportionately being used against people of colour, and may be challengable.